hertzet/py-om/README.md

 ### GNU/Linux & Mac
 `pip3 install -r requirements.txt`

-`python3 game.py` (in the py-doom folder)
+`python3 game.py` (in the py-om folder)

 ### Windows

 *idk*

 ##### Buttons
-'c' crouch
+'C' crouch

-'w, a, s, d' to move
+'W, A, S, D' to move

-'left mouse' to shoot
+'LEFT MOUSE' to shoot

-'space' to jump
+'SPACE' to jump

-'shift' to run
+'SHIFHT' to run

 ###### CREDITS TO ID-SOFTWARE, BETHESDA & THE SPRITERS RESOURCE